-MCCs (Merchant Category Codes) are assigned to every merchant upon the approval of their merchant account application.
-As important as these codes are, they aren’t always provided to the merchant.
-However, during the application process you can specify which MCC you want your business to fall under.
+MCC codes (Merchant Category Codes) are assigned to every merchant upon the approval of their merchant account application.
+As important as these codes are, they aren’t always readily apparent, leaving merchants in the dark.

-Why would you choose one instead of having the credit card processor select it for you?
-Because each MCC comes with varying rates, fees, benefits, and drawbacks.
+Each MCC code comes with varying rates, fees, benefits, and drawbacks.
 It’s not always easy selecting the best MCC for your business because any one business can meet the criteria for several codes.
+But one thing’s for certain, you should never leave it up to your provider to choose on your behalf.

 What You Need to Know About Merchant Category Codes